jmtilli/fastdiv/README.md

 # References

-For the academic paper refernce, see: https://gmplib.org/~tege/divcnst-pldi94.pdf
+For the academic paper reference, see: https://gmplib.org/~tege/divcnst-pldi94.pdf

 Or directly from ACM: https://dl.acm.org/citation.cfm?id=178249